okashakhan4141/ngx-intl-telephone-input/README.md

 ## About Package

-**ngx-intl-telephone-input** is an **_Angular Plugin_** that validates user's input, provides formatting `(both national and international)` of all international countries phone numbers and returns, input value entered along with validation status on every keystroke.
+**ngx-intl-telephone-input** is an **_Angular Plugin_** that validates user's input, provides formatting for `(both national and international)` phone numbers and triggers an event on every keystroke.
+(See [Sample Output](https://github.com/okashakhan4141/ngx-intel-telephone-input/tree/main/projects/ngx-intl-telephone-input#output-sample) to have a better idea about event triggered).

 It has a dropdown showing information about country flag, name and dial-code.
-Depending uopn the options selected, adds placeholder according to selected country and formats the input.
+Depending upon the options selected, adds placeholder according to selected country and formats the input.

 (Refer to [OPTIONS](https://github.com/okashakhan4141/ngx-intel-telephone-input/blob/master/projects/ngx-intl-telephone-input/README.md#options) Section for more details)